cliburn/bios-823-2020/README.md

 ## Data Science

-As with R, the basic foundationn of data science is the creation of tidy data formats that can then be visualzied using a grammar of graphics.
-We will look at the use of the foundational `pandas` package for data processsing and exploratory data visualization, then at common formats for data sharing, and finally at REST and GraphQL application programming interfaces (API) for transfer of strcutured data resources.
+As with R, the basic foundations of data science is the creation of tidy data formats that can then be visualized using a grammar of graphics.
+We will look at the use of the foundational `pandas` package for data processing and exploratory data visualization, then at common formats for data sharing, and finally at REST and GraphQL application programming interfaces (API) for transfer of structured data resources.

 ### Data processing and EDA